Bullying & Cyber-bullying

 Messages with graphics/sounds

-Limestone College will respond promptly, effectively, and equitably to any complaints of bullying and cyberbullying conduct.
-The college will pursue all necessary and appropriate actions to cease this conduct.
+Limestone University will respond promptly, effectively, and equitably to any complaints of bullying and cyberbullying conduct.
+The University will pursue all necessary and appropriate actions to cease this conduct.